 - Approved budget for the research project

 Once the CTA has been executed a copy will be sent to UBC and the PI.

 2.3 Obtaining approvals required to conduct research at VCH

 In order to begin an industry sponsored clinical trial, at least two approvals are required: Approval from the UBC Clinical Research Ethics Board (CREB) and Approval to Conduct Research at VCH.
 Go to section 4.
 Approvals required to conduct research at VCH.

 3.1 Scope and definition

-UBC/VCH Research are prepared to contribute to economic growth by sharing their own research expertise and facilities with industry and government, provided that work is not undertaken in competition with the private sector and that the university’s academic goals are not compromised.
+UBC/VCH Research Institute are prepared to contribute to economic growth by sharing their own research expertise and facilities with industry and government, provided that work is not undertaken in competition with the private sector and that the university’s academic goals are not compromised.

 The University Industry Liaison Office (UILO) Sponsored Research Group (SRG) manages a number of university/health authority research arrangements that include but is not limited to: